Rethinking Portfolio Construction for the New Global Realities

 Session Description

-- How does this asset behave in a whole-portfolio context?
+- How the asset class behaves in a total portfolio context?

 - Presentation 1: Private Credit – Structural Tailwind or Crowded Trade?

 Infrastructure is no longer a niche alternative but a core component of long‑term resilience.
 This session outlines the next generation of investable infrastructure: digital networks, energy transition assets, water systems, and climate‑adaptation projects.
-The speaker will show how these assets behave under whole‑portfolio thinking, why they offer inflation‑linked cashflows in a world of volatile rates, and how UK schemes can access them efficiently through pooled vehicles and co‑investment platforms. - Presentation 3: Natural Capital and Biodiversity – The Next Frontier of Real Assets
+Our speaker will show how these assets behave under whole‑portfolio thinking, why they offer inflation‑linked cashflows in a world of volatile rates, and how UK schemes can access them efficiently through pooled vehicles and co‑investment platforms. - Presentation 3: Hedge Fund Strategies – Diversification When it’s needed most

 After a decade of passive dominance, structural shifts such as market concentration, geopolitical fragmentation, and the rise of intangible‑driven business models are challenging the logic of broad indexation.
-The speaker will argue that active equity selection may regain importance as dispersion rises and benchmarks become less representative of economic reality.
-S/he will outline where active managers can add value, how AI‑enabled research is changing the game, and what this means for equity allocations in UK DB, DC and LGPS portfolios.
+Our speaker will argue that active equity selection may regain importance as dispersion rises and benchmarks become less representative of economic reality.
+She will outline where active managers can add value, how AI‑enabled research is changing the game, and what this means for equity allocations in UK DB, DC and LGPS portfolios. - Presentation 5: Private Markets in DC – The Case for a Larger Strategic Role

 - Presentation 1: Private Credit – Structural Tailwind or Crowded Trade?